 How many Pokémon are there?
 The answer isn’t as simple as you might think.
 When it comes to Pokémon Trading Card Game and videogame series, it’s often said that you’ve gotta catch ’em all.
 But establishing just how many Pokémon there are to catch can be tricky.

-While we think Pokémon is at its best in the trading card game, where you can spread your creatures across the tabletop, and gaze in wonder at the rare Pokémon cards you’ve just found in a booster pack, it’s the franchise’s mainline videogames that herald each new generation.
-The answer to ‘how many Pokémon are there?’ changes with each new set, but it’s not unusual for a generation to add anywhere between 70 to 150 of the cuties.
-And with nine generations, the total number of Pokémon is now pretty high.
+While we think Pokémon is at its best in the trading card game and the many Pokémon TCG expansions, where you can gaze in wonder at the most powerful Pokémon cards or the rare Pokémon cards you’ve just found in a booster pack, it’s the franchise’s mainline videogames that herald each new ‘generation’ of Pokémon.
+It’s not unusual for a generation to add anywhere between 70 to 150 of the cuties.
+And with nine generations, the total number of Pokémon is enormous.

-So, let’s cut to it.
-There are 1008 Pokémon.
+There are 1,015 Pokémon.
 That’s the simplest and strictest answer, counting only distinct species of Pokémon.
-Within those, 63 are Legendary.
+Of those, 66 are Legendary.

 On top of that, there are 48 different Mega Evolutions that some Pokémon can evolve into during battle, granting radically new appearances and abilities for a limited time.
 Plus, there are 32 different Gigantamax forms open to some Pokémon, each of which sees the creature grow massively in size.

-The starting set – first introduced in Japan with 1996’s initial Game Boy games, Pokémon Red and Green – includes the franchise’s original Generation 1 roster of 151 Pokémon.
+The starting set – first introduced in Japan with 1996’s initial Game Boy games, Pokémon Red and Green – includes the franchise’s original Gen 1 Pokémon roster of 151 critters.
 All the classics are here: Bulbasaur, Charmander, Squirtle, Jigglypuff, Snorlax, Mew, and, of course, Pikachu.

 Generation I also introduced four Legendary Pokémon to the franchise.
 Three make up a Legendary trio of birds, native to the Kanto region: Articuno, Zapdos, and Moltres.
 And the final is none other than that most infamous, genetically-enhanced clone, Mewtwo.